-The University of Oshkosh Wisconsin (UWO) Career Services office is first and foremost committed to working in the best interest of UWO students.
-UWO Career Services has established the following recruiting guidelines to assist recruiters in making on-campus recruiting a professional, fair, and ethical experience.
+The University of Oshkosh Wisconsin Career & Professional Development office is first and foremost committed to working in the best interests of UWO students.
+UWO Career & Professional Development has established the following recruiting guidelines to assist recruiters in making on-campus recruiting a professional, fair, and ethical experience.
 We encourage recruiters to contribute to a successful recruiting relationship by fully complying with the following policies.

 Career services and employment professionals are involved in an important process—helping students choose and attain personally rewarding careers and helping employers develop effective college relations programs which contribute to an optimum selection of candidate for their organizations.
 The impact of this process upon individuals and organizations requires commitment to principles for professional conduct by all practitioners.
 To read the complete text on NACE Principles for Professional Conduct, click here.

 Cancellation & No-Show Policies